Testosterone is an androgen found in both men and women. Testosterone is made in the

 sexual enhancement.

-We have not done studies with passion rx to determine testosterone levels after
+We have not done studies with passion rx to determine its influence on this

 Q. I am taking